Path : Community Settings >> General Settings >> Emails & Notifications >> DKIM

 Setting up DKIM in our software should be leveraged only when modifying the from address in our email settings (e.g. sent emails from our system will show your specific email address instead of ‘[email protected]’).
 Setting this up will help the server understand that your IdeaScale community is sending legit emails.

 **It is important to understand that you cannot set this up alone – you will need to contact you Innovation Advisor.

 Client needs to provide IdeaScale:

-- The domain you wish you use (e.g. gmail.com)
+The domain admin wishes to use (e.g. gmail.com)

 Client steps to take:

-- IdeaScale will provide you with the DNS values you will need to put on your server (the server is not something that IdeaScale has access to, we recommend contacting your IT person if necessary)
+IdeaScale will provide admin with the DNS values they will need to put on their server (the server is not something that IdeaScale has access to, we recommend contacting your IT person if necessary)